metrorailings/OwlBlog/content/posts/week-12-insights.md

 Bills offensive line letting up some major pressure on a series of downs that ended in a punt.

 Josh Allen doing well getting rid of the ball quick and thinking on his feet.
 I'm genuinely impressed.

+Buffalo Bills gave up a huge run on a gamble blitz.